IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Stormbreaker not counting the lightning as modded throwing damage

+-Incorrect damage types involving the Mangrove Orbs

+-The Amulet of Diehard Cataclysm having a crafting recipe

+-Cirno refusing to spawn serverside, she now spawns on the client end of whoever summoned her and is synced from there

 -A few issues when using vanilla throwing items, for now

 -An invisible non-transparent pixel on Rusty Sword's sprite, causing it to look odd ingame

+-Granite magnet listing it can "block" damage

 -Other smaller fixes I might have forgotten about-including typeos